Required

 Paid in Full vs. Settled and Credit Scores

 A debt that’s listed as settled in full could be a red flag for lenders.
-They may question why you chose to settle the debt rather than repaying what was owed in full.
+They may question why you chose to settle the debt rather than repay what was owed in full.
 Additionally, debt settlement typically requires that you be significantly behind on payments.

 A string of late or missed payments, coupled with an account listed as settled in full, could cost you substantial credit score points.
 Negative items, including debt settlements, can remain on your credit reports for up to seven years.
 While the negative impact fades with time, you may still have to explain past debt settlements if you’re taking out a loan in the future.
 For instance, you may have to provide a written explanation for an account that’s listed as settled in full if you’re applying for a mortgage.